Mintz Law Firm

 5. Deadline to Object to a Final Admission of Liability

-In the event that you are awarded benefits through a Final Admissions of Liability but the benefits are less than the value of your claim, you have thirty days to object to an insurance company’s decision (this applies to awards issued with and without filing an application for an expedited hearing).
-Insurance companies aim to limit their payout, which means they routinely attempt to award injured workers less than the true value of their claim.
-It’s essential that workers understand their benefits so they are not accepting lowball offers.
+In the event that you are awarded benefits through a Final Admissions of Liability but the benefits are less than the value of your claim, you have 30 days to object to an insurance company’s decision.
+This applies to awards issued with and without filing an application for an expedited hearing.

 6. Deadline to File a Personal Injury Claim